-1. Any applicable copayment, coinsurance and deductible as described in the Benefit Chart section of this Policy.

-You must pay an annual deductible.
-The time period used to determine how much of your deductible you have satisfied is a calendar year.

-Please note that amounts reimbursed or paid by a provider or manufacturer, including manufacturer coupons, rebates, coupon cards, debit cards or other forms of reimbursement or payment on your behalf for a product or service, will not apply toward your deductible.

-2. Any charge that exceeds the non-network provider reimbursement amount for emergency services from a non-network provider.
-If the amount billed by the non-network provider is greater than the non-network provider reimbursement amount, the non-network provider will likely bill you for the difference.
+- 1. Any applicable copayment, coinsurance and deductible as described in the Benefit Chart section of this Policy. - You must pay an annual deductible.
+The time period used to determine how much of your deductible you have satisfied is a calendar year. - Please note that amounts reimbursed or paid by a provider or manufacturer, including manufacturer coupons, rebates, coupon cards, debit cards or other forms of reimbursement or payment on your behalf for a product or service, will not apply toward your deductible. - 2.
+Any charge that exceeds the non-network provider reimbursement amount for certain services from certain non-network providers.
+If the amount billed by certain non-network providers is greater than the non-network provider reimbursement amount, the non-network provider will likely bill you for the difference.
 This difference may be substantial, and it is in addition to any copayment, coinsurance or deductible amount you may be responsible for according to the terms described in this Policy.

-To inquire about the non-network provider reimbursement amount for a particular procedure, call Customer Service at the number on the back of your Medica ID card.
+To inquire about the non-network provider reimbursement amount for a particular procedure, call Member Services at the number on the back of your Medica ID card.
 When you call, you will need to provide the following: